 I may have said before that cake is important when taking young people garden visiting.
-So on our arrival, we briefly brushed past the poppies, here in the Sunk Garden (yes, that is cow parsley.
-There was a fair amount of brushing past that too):
+So on our arrival, we briefly brushed past the poppies, here in the Sunk Garden.

 And then the Ladybird poppies, which Gardening Protégé remembered the name of!
 Hurrah!

 She was rewarded with rose lemonade and Portuguese custard tart.
 All coffee outlets please note, at Dixter all disposable cups and straws are biodegradable, as are the bags in the gift shop.

 Suitably refreshed, we made our way back up to the garden.